 Gary Allen, North Carolina

 The WPJA proudly honors Gary Allen as 2004 Photographer of the Year.
-Along with this title, Gary received a $1,000 grand prize and his name is engraved permanently on the WPJA traveling trophy.
 Gary’s principal pride, however, is the recognition this award represents within distinguished WPJA company and the message it sends from a notable panel of photojournalism judges.
 The award represents excellence within his photojournalism profession.
 “Winning the award is that much sweeter,” he said.

 Gary shoots from the vantage of one and a half decades of professional, full-time newspaper photojournalism experience.
 His photos have appeared in Time, Newsweek, Sports Illustrated and Southern Living magazines, as well as The New York Times, The Washington Post and The Chicago Tribune newspapers.
 For 12 years, Gary shot for The Raleigh, NC News & Observer.
 He’s six time recipient of the North Carolina Photographer of the Year in addition to hundreds of awards on the local, state, regional, national and international levels.
 Photography credits include the 1996 Olympics, NCAA Final Fours, ACC basketball tournaments, presidential visits, and the Kentucky Derby, shooting celebrities like Arnold Schwarzenegger and Michael Jordan as well as devastating hurricanes off the coast.